mazanaqvi/HandyScripts/README.md

    - Deploy it to Firebase.

 4. **Enjoy the Success Message**:
-   Once the deployment is complete, you’ll see a friendly message congratulating you. 😉
+   Once the deployment is complete, you'll see a friendly message congratulating you. 😉

 ---